2014 World Monuments Watch

 Judd began to work at the site in 1979, and Chinati opened to the public in 1986.
 Since then the impact of Judd’s vision has gained recognition in the art world, and the reach of the museum has grown enough to make it an international destination.
 It now houses works by Judd, Chamberlain, Flavin, and other twentieth-century minimalist artists who artfully integrated the site's abandoned buildings and stark, boundless natural landscape in their compositions.
 Today many of the original structures of the expansive campus are in a deteriorated state, and even routine repairs are becoming complicated.
 The site was included on the 2014 World Monuments Watch in order to recognize Chinati's historical significance and the need to manage change with a view to its long-term preservation.

-Watch Day at the Chinati Foundation included a sunrise viewing of Donald Judd’s work and a panel discussion about the history, installation and preservation efforts at the site.
-Locals and visitors attended the day’s programs in Marfa, Texas.
+Watch Day took place at the Chinati Foundation in August 2014.
+Locals and visitors enjoyed a sunrise viewing of Donald Judd’s work and a panel discussion about the history, installation and preservation efforts at the site.